2 cm Flak 30, Flak 38 and Flakvierling 38

 The Flak 30 (Flugzeugabwehrkanone 30) and improved Flak 38 were 20 mm anti-aircraft guns used by various German forces throughout World War II.
 It was not only the primary German light anti-aircraft gun but by far the most numerously produced German artillery piece throughout the war.
 It was produced in a variety of models, notably the Flakvierling 38 which combined four Flak 38 autocannons onto a single carriage.

 Development

+2 cm C/30, 2 cm Flak 30

 The Germans fielded the unrelated early 2 cm Flak 28 just after World War I, but the Treaty of Versailles outlawed these weapons and they were sold to Switzerland.